docs

 - Which payers are supported for real-time 271 checks, and how current is the payer network?

-- How are eligibility responses stored for audit — can a biller retrieve exactly what was returned on the date of service?
+- How are eligibility responses stored for audit, and can a biller retrieve exactly what was returned on the date of service?

 See the denial management workflow guide for how eligibility-related denials fit into the broader denial triage and follow-up workflow.